mautic/developer-documentation-new/docs/rest_api/tags.rst

 .. vale on

-To edit a tag and return a 404 if the tag isn't found:
+To edit a Tag and return a 404 if the Tag isn't found:

 ``PATCH /tags/ID/edit``

-To edit a tag and create a new one if the tag isn't found:
+To edit a Tag and create a new one if the Tag isn't found:

 ``PUT /tags/ID/edit``